 |SAT Section Name||Questions||Minutes||ACT Section Name||Questions||Minutes|

-As you can see, most of the sections on the SAT have directly comparable analogs in the ACT, and vice versa; the obvious exceptions are the two math sections of the SAT (as opposed the the single math section of the ACT) and the Science section of the ACT (with no counterpart on the SAT).
-The ACT allots less time per question in each section and has more questions overall.
+As you can see, most of the sections on the SAT have directly comparable analogs in the ACT, and vice versa; the obvious exceptions are the SAT’s two math sections (as opposed the single math section of the ACT) and the ACT’s science section (with no counterpart on the SAT).
+The ACT allows less time per question in each section and has more questions overall.

 Most of the best test-taking strategies apply to both the SAT and the ACT.
-Many of the most effective test-taking strategies will help you equally on each test – both because the tests cover much of the same material, and because the tests have similar formats and structures.
+Many of the most effective test-taking strategies will help you equally on each test – because the tests cover much of the same material and have similar formats and structures.

 Just Get Started